 Turns out there’s a lot more to artichokes than cheesy dips or tasty side dishes.
-For a bold breakfast spin, try incorporating this antioxidant-rich vegetable into creative dishes like this artichoke egg casserole or these artichoke and spinach breakfast squares.
+For a bold breakfast spin, try incorporating this antioxidant-rich vegetable into creative dishes like this artichoke egg casserole.

 It may not be the most traditional breakfast vegetable, but broccoli makes a smart choice thanks to its rich supply of vitamins K and C, folate, potassium and fiber.
 Use it in a comforting, cheesy dish like this garden veggie egg bake, and you’ve got another great reason to get up tomorrow.

 Ever tried starting your day with salmon?
 This nutrient-dense fish is high in Omega-3 fatty acids, protein and B vitamins, as well as associated with a lowered risk of heart disease.
 Bring it to the breakfast table in elegant smoked salmon strata or fun and fancy salmon and artichoke quiche squares.

 Zucchini is a nutritious vegetable that offers vitamins A and C, potassium, fiber and folate.
 Even better, when it comes to breakfast, is there anything it can’t do?
 From skillets and pancakes to quick breads and quiche, zucchini’s a star.
 Get inspired with this roundup of 15 zucchini recipes to make for breakfast.